pajmd/NetVueScript/README.md

 It appears the **camera sends the state of the SD Card (mounted or not) to the app** somehow

+## To be noted
+fdisk returns a questionable number of cylinders
+~ # fdisk /dev/mmcblk0

+The number of cylinders for this disk is set to 3907584.
+There is nothing wrong with that, but this is larger than 1024,
+and could in certain setups cause problems with:
+1) software that runs at boot time (e.g., old versions of LILO)
+2) booting and partitioning software from other OSs
+   (e.g., DOS FDISK, OS/2 FDISK)

 ## Log files
 tail -f /var/run/nvc/log-logger_roll.log